mjhea0/thinkful-mentor/list_comprehensions/readme.md

 ## Conclusion

-List comprehension provide a clear, concise means for creating lists.
+List comprehensions provide a clear, concise means for creating lists.
 Just be aware that, often, more complex lists, especially nested or chained lists, can be much more difficult to read using list comprehensions - so you may need to use regular list constructs instead.